Reviewed by Rashonda Douthit, LCSW

 - Visit a community center that provides low-cost mental health services

 - Use an online directory or provider search tool like the one on the upper right-hand corner of the Mind Diagnostics website

 - Conduct a web search for counselors or therapists who work with depression near you

 You might also consider trying an online therapy website such as BetterHelp.
 Online counseling and online therapy are often more affordable than traditional in-person services.
-Additionally, you can access online counseling or therapy from anywhere with a reliable internet connection, and you may be able to connect with a therapist faster when using online therapy or counseling websites.
 Know that you can always switch if you don't like the first counselor or therapist you see.
 If you're struggling with depressive symptoms, there is hope.

 Take The Mind Diagnostics Depression Test

 Are you experiencing fatigue or other symptoms of depression?
 If so, you might benefit from taking the Mind Diagnostics Depression test.
 Although it's not a replacement for a diagnosis or an evaluation from a medical or mental health professional, it can give you insight into your symptoms and what you might be going through.
 While depression can impact anyone, the Mind Diagnostics depression test is for those aged 18 and older.

 Click here to take the Mind Diagnostics depression test.

 Do a search to find another therapist in your area.

 Top of Form